PlatformOfTrust/docs/source/index.html.md

 ## Auth Flow

 It's typically a good idea to explain the whole authentication process, because even to this day not everyone is familiar with how they work.
-In a nutshell [this is what we use](https://www.oauth.com/oauth2-servers/single-page-apps/#authorization)
+In a nutshell [this OAuth single page auth flow is what we use](https://www.oauth.com/oauth2-servers/single-page-apps/#authorization)

 The basic flow of how it goes is: